Henry the hero: Connecticut mom credits family dog with saving baby’s life - NewsBreak

 GLASTONBURY, Conn. ( WTNH ) — A Connecticut family’s dog is receiving all the praise and treats this week for an incredible reason.
 His owner credits the dog with saving her baby’s life.

-On Monday night, Kelly Dowling’s baby girl had a cold, so she put her down in the crib to rest.Dozens of furry friends find new families after ‘MEGA Pet Adoption Event and Holiday Extravaganza’ in Roanoke
+On Monday night, Kelly Dowling’s baby girl had a cold, so she put her down in the crib to rest.Wild About Animals: Meet Beatrice & Cranberry, the red flanked duikers

 Henry, the family’s Boston Terrier, kept letting himself into the nursery even though his owner repeatedly told him not to.
 He did it five times.